Test mode

 - Payment requests to payment providers

-What does Test Mode do?
+What does test mode do?

 Test Mode intercepts all these actions and prevents them automatically: